ZaidMinhas/CS-GAMES-DATA-ENGINEERING/README.md

 # CS-GAMES-DATA-ENGINEERING
-## YOU ARE NOT ALLOWED TO USE AN IDE THAT USES AI, ESPECIALLY GOOGLE COLAB
-For this challenge you are given the [LEGO Sets and Prices Over Time](https://www.kaggle.com/datasets/alexracape/lego-sets-and-prices-over-time)
+**NOTE**: YOU ARE NOT ALLOWED TO USE AN IDE THAT USES AI, ESPECIALLY GOOGLE COLAB For this challenge you are given the [LEGO Sets and Prices Over Time](https://www.kaggle.com/datasets/alexracape/lego-sets-and-prices-over-time)

 * You are provided a `Challenge.ipynb` file and a `sets.csv` dataset.